By Jillian Weise

 & I never in high school heard of it?
 The maimed

 shall not therein or thereon expose himself or herself

-to public view under penalty of staring, of finger-pointing,
+to public view under penalty of staring, pointing,

-of whispers, of aphorisms such as “we are all disabled”
+whispers, aphorisms such as “we are all disabled”

 or “what a pretty face you have” or “God gives